 After the ceremony everyone retreated back to the reception hall where lots of food and drinks awaited us (and of course more dancing).
-It was a wild night of partying until 3 am, and by the time we got home we were exhausted.
+It was a wild night of partying until 3 am, and by the time we got home we were all danced out.

 Overall it was a great day and we felt honoured to be a part of such a beautiful ceremony.
 It made me think about the ideas of weddings and the traditions associated with them.
 I would love to attend other traditional weddings and learn more about their customs.